 Their journey to the International Space Station will begin at the Kennedy Space Centre in Florida, USA.
 The International Space Station is in orbit around earth between 205 and 270 miles away.
 The worms will reproduce in space and after growing to adults, in around 6.5 days, they will be frozen until return to Earth.

-UK scientists from Exeter and Nottingham universities are working together on the experiment with a launch date expected November 2018
+UK scientists from Exeter and Nottingham universities are working together on the experiment, which launched on 5 December 2018.

 Understanding the causes of muscle loss in space may help astronauts in the future and address health problems on earth.
 Muscle loss caused by ageing might be better understood and the research could improve treatments for conditions such as diabetes.